Brian Oge O'Rourke: Military career

 O'Rourke was the last Irish king to be defeated in the war, roughly a month after the others had surrendered.
 He never surrendered, but was ousted by his brother Teigue, who had defected to the English during the war and with their support invaded his kingdom in March 1603.

-He fled to Galway where he died of fever on 28 January 1604.
+O'Rourke sought refuge in Ross Errilly Friary; he died and was buried there.

-In accordance with his wishes, O'Rourke was buried in the cloister of the Ross Errilly Friary.
-He was succeeded by his brother, Teigue.
+O'Rourke fled to County Galway, hiding in the Franciscan monastery of the Ross Errilly Friary, where he died of fever on 28 January 1604.
+He was buried there.
+He was succeeded as chief by his brother Teigue.